-Communicates necessary patient information to doctors, nurses, and other emergency medical personnel to enable seamless transfer of patient care to hospital personnel or another transporting agency both verbal and written..
+Communicates necessary patient information to doctors, nurses, and other emergency medical personnel to enable seamless transfer of patient care to hospital personnel or another transporting agency both verbally and written.

-Records accurate and thorough Patient Care Reports; documents the physical condition and treatment provided to the patient while in the Emergency Medical Technician’s care.
+Records accurate and thorough Patient Care Reports; documents the physical condition and treatment provided to the patient.

 Maintains vehicles, equipment, supplies, and station facilities to assure all will be ready to fulfill the agency mission.

 Provides non-emergency transportation of patient to/from hospitals, clinical venues, or home; completes assigned administrative tasks; contributes to public relations or public education opportunities; provides first-aid standby at festivals, sporting events, or other public gatherings.